did-app/did-elixir/README.md

 ```

 In the generated file at `/priv/repo/migrations/[timestamp]_create_notes.exs` create a table for notes with a title content persona_id and timestamps.
-The timestamps is so a user can see the notes in the order they created them
+The timestamps are used so a user can see the notes in the order they created them.

 ```elixir
 defmodule MyNotes.Repo.Migrations.CreateNotes do